Skip to main content

 3. Create Project Collections

-Organize papers by what you'll do with them, not just by topic.
+Organize papers by the job they support.
 "Dissertation Chapter 3" is more useful than "Machine Learning."

 4. Annotate While Fresh